 Licensure and Accreditation Disclosures

-General Professional Licensure Disclosure (Distance Education)
+General Professional Licensure Disclosure

 This program is designed to meet educational requirements for professional licensure in most jurisdictions; however, completion of the program alone does not guarantee licensure.
-Licensure requirements are determined by state licensing boards and typically include post-degree supervised experience, examinations, and state-specific requirements.
+Licensure requirements are determined by state licensing boards and typically include post-degree supervised experience, examinations, and other state-specific requirements.
 Students are responsible for reviewing licensure requirements in the jurisdiction where they intend to seek licensure.

 Massachusetts Licensure Disclosure (LMHC - 262 CMR 2.00)